Poland and Polish Cities in the ICCA 2024 Rankings

 • Kraków organized 49 meetings, securing 26th place in Europe and joint 42nd globally, alongside Edinburgh.

-• Wrocław made its appearance in the rankings with 18 meetings, placing 81st in Europe (alongside Nantes and Bruges) and 135th worldwide.
+• Wrocław made its appearance in the rankings with 18 meetings, placing 81st in Europe (tied with Nantes and Bruges) and 135th worldwide.

 • Gdańsk hosted 14 qualifying meetings, achieving 98th place in Europe (on par with Leipzig, Malmö, Cologne, Dubrovnik, and Stavanger) and 167th globally.

-• Poznań rounds out Poland’s Top 5, with 10 meetings, placing 125th in Europe (equal to Cambridge, Galway, Bonn, and Bari) and 232nd in the global ranking.
+• Poznań rounds out Poland’s Top 5, with 10 meetings, placing 125th in Europe (tied with Cambridge, Galway, Bonn, and Bari) and 232nd in the global ranking.

 ICCA-Globe-Watch-Business-Analytics-2024-countries-and-Cities-Ranking